wgroeneveld/jefklakscodex/content/articles/wario-land-retrospective.md

 </center>

 In Wario II you still search for hidden treasure to add to your repertoire but here it's in the form of a mini-game.
 The exit is... simply at the end of each level.
 It's a lot more linear than Wario 3 but there are still a lot of cool **branching pathways**.
 For instance, in the first level the enemy throws an alarm clock into Wario's castle.
 You can simply choose to keep on snoring and the level ends!
 The lack of an overworld map is a letdown though.
 Only after finishing the game you can choose which level to play.
 The game is also finished within 4 hours if you breeze through it: Wario 3 took me 10 hours.

+Something needs to be said about it's bosses.
+Since you cannot die, bosses instead push you off a platform to force you to retrace your steps for a second try.
+They're also incredibly **easy**: this game is easier than Wario Land 1.
+I like easy games more than I did when I was a kid: patience in gaming seems to diminish when you grow up.
+Boss design is done great: there's even a football match to be won against a bunny (that returns in Wario 3 as a basketball player).

 So, Wario Land 3 builds upon Wario Land II and improves every aspect of the game by cleverly introducing a metroidvania-like gameplay in a beautifully atmospheric coat.